vlang/playground/README.md

 # V Playground: Run, Edit, Share V Code Online

-The [V Playground](https://play.vlang.io) is a official place where you can run, edit and share V code online.
+The [V Playground](https://play.vlang.io) is an official place where you can run, edit and share V code online.

 ![](./docs/images/cover.png)